Treasure Island - teaching resource

-1. Personal responses to reading
+1. Personal responses to reading.

-2. Graphic interpretation of a description
+2. Interpreting a description graphically.

-3. Empathising with characters
+3. Empathising with characters.

-4. Sentence warm up activities
+4. Sentence warm up activities.

 7. Individual, pair and group work.

-8. Role on the wall activities
+8. Role on the wall activities.

-9. Descriptive, report and discussion writing
+9. Descriptive, report and discussion writing.

-11. Lyrics telling a story
+11. Telling a story through lyrics.

-12. Identify point of view from which a story is told.
+12. Identify the point of view from which a story is told.
 Select a character and use improvisation and role-play to explore the story from their point of view.

-14. Extending vocabulary
+14. Extending vocabulary.

-15. Text structure and planning; creating a plan using a structure.
+15. Text structure and planning.

 17. Writing in the third person.